t3rmian/devpot/content/posts/collections/en/2023-04-23-eclipselink-multi-module-static-weaving.md

 The perfect place for this is an aggregator module.
 It can be the WAR/EAR module or the main module with all necessary dependencies.

 At this point, you can unpack all dependencies (`maven-dependency-plugin`) and weave them combined.
 Then either use them in a post-processed fat jar or deploy them under a different classifier.

 This static solution is quite flexible as you can enhance it with filtering.
-It is useful late in the development process for incremental adjustments when some code relies on eager initialization.
-You can do this by defining specific classes in a build-time `persistence.xml`.
+It is useful late in the development process for incremental adjustments when some code relies on eager initialization (to limit occurrences of `LazyInitializationException`).
+You can do this by defining specific classes in a build-time `persistence.xml` together with `exclude-unlisted-classes` property.

 Otherwise, I recommend the dynamic weaving.
 Simply add the `-javaagent:/path/to/eclipselink.jar` parameter to the Java runtime (or to the `JAVA_TOOL_OPTIONS` environment variable) and be done with it.
-You will need this for your application, as well as the tests (if run from IDE) and plugins (if delegated to Maven – `maven-surefire-plugin`, `maven-failsafe-plugin`).
+You will need this for your application, as well as the tests (if run from IDE) and plugins (if delegated to Maven – `maven-surefire-plugin`, `maven-failsafe-plugin`: `configuration` > `argLine`).